Jump to content

 8. A 'rosacean' is a rosacea sufferer.
 'Institute' refers to the RRDi.
 RRDi refers to the Rosacea Research & Development Institute.
 You accept these terms.

-9. Guests are NOT allowed to post for free since the end of June 2022 in the Guest Forum and are required to donate for a subscription and certain areas of the website open to guests for free and guests are never allowed to post.
-All these rules apply to registered members and guests who are not registering an email (or account) and post in our Guest Forum or member areas of our website.
-To remain as an active member requires a donation with a subscription of at least a minimum of $2/month donation (or $1/month for three or more months subscription).
-After thirty days a subscribed registered member becomes an inactive member who has stopped donating for a subscription or has not posted in the last thirty days (whichever comes first) and has the same access to our website as a guest who is not allowed in the member areas of our website.
+9. Guests are NOT allowed to post for free since the end of June 2022 in the Guest Forum and are required to donate with a subscription and certain areas of the website open to guests for free (95%) to view and read, however, guests are never allowed to post.
+All these rules apply to registered members (and guests who subscribe) or volunteer members who post in our Guest Forum or member areas of our website.
+To remain as an active subscribed member requires a donation with a subscription of at least a minimum of $2/month donation (or $1/month for three or more months subscription).
+After thirty days a subscribed registered member becomes an inactive member who has stopped donating with a subscription.
 An inactive member may be an active member by simply logging into their registered account and subscribing for a minimum of $2/month donation (or $1/month for three or more months subscription).
 Subscribers may opt for a discounted ($1/month) three, six, twelve, hundred twenty month or a lifetime donation subscription plan.
 Volunteers may request a waived subscription.

 • There are no registered users currently online